k-t-to/ToxPOD/README.md

 ### Input Data

 Select the method for loading data into the model.
 User data can be loaded from file or pasted into the text box.
 Data entries should be delimited by white space (i.e. tabs, spaces).
 The data should contain only two columns ordered as dose and response.
+Analysis requires that the data have at least 4 non-zero doses.
 Doses should **not** be transformed prior to upload.
 The values must be numeric.

 **Example:**